Skip to content

 • Steps targeting different devices run concurrently by default.

 • criticalSection is a mutex; all devices must reach it, then steps execute one device at a time within the section.
+See Critical Section for details.

 • Optional barrier tool can synchronize devices without serializing actions.